 Planning on only hitting Disney parks each day?
-Maybe it’s worth it to splurge on a Disney hotel so that you can take advantage of Extra Magic Hours and other perks.
+Maybe it’s worth it to splurge on a Disney hotel so that you can take advantage of Early Theme Park Entry and other perks.

 Heck, staying at Disney’s Animal Kingdom Lodge is almost as much fun as going to the park itself!

 If your family is planning on spending more time at Universal Studios and Islands of Adventure, it might be worthwhile to look at some of their partner hotels.

 Hotels like the Loews Royal Pacific Resort are within walking distance of the parks so you can head over early before the crowds, enjoy the day, have dinner at Universal CityWalk, and then walk back to your room.